bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/R-and-QGIS.md

 To access the R terminal simply type R into the search box in your start menu and open it.

+*Having an issue with this code or have a suggestion on how to make it better?
+Submit an [issue report](https://github.com/bcgov/gis-pantry/issues/new) and be sure to tag @jdavid05*

 ## Accessing R in QGIS

 To create a new R script in QGIS: